fjshadows/jet-sdk/README.md

 ```

-Using for getting product inventory
+[PRODUCTS]Using for getting product inventory

 ```javascript